erictleung/awesome-nosql-guides/README.md

 - [/r/nosql](https://www.reddit.com/r/nosql) - Reddit page on NoSQL on general questions and discussions people may have about NoSQL databases.
 - [[nosql] tag on Stack Overflow](https://stackoverflow.com/tags/nosql/info)
-- [Ask HN: Learning NoSQL, papers and books (2017)](https://news.ycombinator.com/item?id=15427932) - "In your opinion, which papers and books are mandatory to really understand NoSQL subject?"
+- [Ask HN: Learning NoSQL, papers and books (2017)](https://news.ycombinator.com/item?id=15427932) - "In your opinion, which papers and books are mandatory to really understand NoSQL subject?".

 ## Graph Databases